Springfield Pedestrian Accident Lawyer for Hit and Runs, Car Crashes, and other Accidents

 Each year, approximately 6,000 or more pedestrians are fatally injured in the United States, and about 137,000 more pedestrians were treated in emergency rooms with non-fatal injuries.1 This amounts to one pedestrian fatality every 88 minutes.2 According to government research, most pedestrian deaths occur in urban areas at night, and almost one-half of fatalities involve alcohol.3

-Unlike vehicle crashes where air bags, crumple zones, and other structural components offer some level of protection in crashes, pedestrians do not have any liability when struck by vehicles, motorcycles, or other roadway users.
+Unlike vehicle crashes where air bags, crumple zones, and other structural components offer some level of protection in crashes, pedestrians do not have any safety equipment when struck by vehicles, motorcycles, or other roadway users.
 Consequently, their injuries tend to be severe, often involving broken bones, severe lacerations, traumatic brain injury, and paralysis.
 Tragically, a high percentage of injuries result in death.

 Call Us for a Free Consult – We Can Help

 As Springfield pedestrian accident lawyers, we can help you pursue the justice and compensation you deserve if you were struck while walking, or if your family member died as a result of being hit while walking.
 We represent clients in the greater Springfield area, as well as throughout Western Massachusetts, including Holyoke, Chicopee, Northampton and the surrounding communities.

 We invite you to call our office at 413-781-0000 to schedule a free consultation or to contract us through the contact form or live chat on our website.
 There is no fee unless we secure a settlement or win a lawsuit.
 We also advance all litigation expenses while a case is ongoing, so you do not have to worry about how you will afford to put forward a strong case.